Clinics & Services

 Well Baby Clinic

 By Appointment.
 It is important that your children are fully immunised against all the childhood diseases.
-Recall of children for immunisation and developmental checks are routinely done by the Practice Nurses.
+Recall of children for immunisation is routinely done by the Practice Nurses.
 Those who are overdue may be sent reminders

 It is recommended that everyone between the ages of 45-75 who do not regularly attend for medical treatment or screening have a BP check every 5 years.
 For patients over 75 years it is recommended they have a BP check every year.
 Please ask for a “BP Check” appointment with either of the Healthcare Assistants.